corda/corda-docs-portal/content/en/docs/corda-os/4.8/write-the-flow.md

 For the borrower to receive the transaction they just need a flow that responds to the seller’s flow.

-### Creating the borrower’s flow
+### Create the borrower’s flow

 The borrower has to use `ReceiveFinalityFlow` in order to receive and record the transaction; it needs to respond to the lender’s flow.

+1. Open the `Responder` file.

-Change the `Responder` flow file name to `IOUFlowResponder` and replace the template definition with the following:
+2. Change the `Responder` flow file name to `IOUFlowResponder`.

+3. Replace the template definition with the following:

 {{< tabs name="tabs-2" >}}
 {{% tab name="kotlin" %}}